jxnblk/mdx-go/docs/src/getting-started.md

 ## Motivation

-Superdev is built with the idea of **[Progressive Documentation][]** in mind, intended to be used anywhere as a dev server, prototyping tool, or simple static site generator.
+MDX Go is built with the idea of **[Progressive Documentation][]** in mind, intended to be used anywhere as a dev server, prototyping tool, or simple static site generator.
-By embracing the MDX file format, the docs you create with Superdev can easily be used in other tools.
+By embracing the MDX file format, the docs you create with MDX Go can easily be used in other tools.
-Start your docs with Superdev and migrate to tools like [Next.js][] and [Gatsby][] when needed.
+Start your docs with MDX Go and migrate to tools like [Next.js][] and [Gatsby][] when needed.
-You can even keep Superdev around to use as a dev tool outside of other React applications.
+You can even keep MDX Go around to use as a dev tool outside of other React applications.

 [Progressive Documentation]: https://jxnblk.com/writing/posts/progressive-documentation/
 [Next.js]: https://github.com/zeit/next.js/